 Consider changing two session memory settings:

 VizQL session timeout limit: The default VizQL session timeout limit is 30 minutes.
 Even if a VizQL session is idle, it is still consuming memory and CPU cycles.
-If you can make do with a lower limit, use tabadmin to change the
+If you can make do with a lower limit, use tsm configuration set Options to change the

 VizQL clear session: By default, VizQL sessions are kept in memory even when a user navigates away from a view.
 This reduces the need to rebuild views but consumes more session memory.
 To free up memory, you can end sessions when users leave views by changing the value of the